technOslerphile/MRMCsamplesize/README.md

 [*Detailed documentation now available as a preprint in medRxiv*](https://www.medrxiv.org/content/10.1101/2023.09.25.23296069v1)

 **NOTE:** The methodology does not incorporate the changes proposed by [*Hillis et. al.*](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.2532) by using a modified denominator degrees of freedom.
 The current methodology uses the denominator degrees of freedom proposed by Obuchowski and Rockette in their original publication.
-This is known to be very conservative.
+This is known to be very conservative [*Hillis 2007*](https://doi.org/10.1002/sim.2532).
+This means that the the number of required cases for a given number of readers outputted by the program can be considered as very conservative and it will typically have considerably more than >P% power where P is the required power you would have assigned as a value to the corresponding argument in the R function.

 Option to incorporate modified degrees of freedom by Hillis is in development.

 **How to install the package**
 ```